See More Western American Art

-Browse artworks from the western American art collection anytime.
-Check back often for additions and updates.
+Browse objects from the western American art collection in our online collection.

 Thomas Brent Smith, ed., A Place in the Sun: The Southwest Paintings of Walter Ufer and E. Martin Hennings (Norman: University of Oklahoma Press, 2016)

 Mary-Dailey Desmarais and Thomas Brent Smith, eds., Once Upon a Time . . .
 The Western: A New Frontier in Art and Film (Denver: Denver Art Museum; Milan: Five Continents Editions, 2017)

 Maggie Adler, Diana Greenwold, Jennifer R. Henneman, and Thomas Brent Smith, Homer Remington (Fort Worth: Amon Carter Museum of American Art; Denver: Denver Art Museum; Portland: Portland Museum of Art, Maine, 2020)

 Thomas Brent Smith and Jennifer R. Henneman, eds.
 The American West in Art: Selections from the Denver Art Museum, Vol. 10 of Western Passages (Denver: Denver Art Museum; Milan: Five Continents Editions, 2020)

 In 2007, former director of the institute Peter H. Hassrick initiated the Petrie Institute of Western American Art’s annual symposium.
 Each year, invited scholars of art and history present their thoughts and research on an array of topics related to the art of the West to enthusiastic audiences.

 Past symposia include:

 2020: Natural Forces: Winslow Homer and Frederic Remington